Midoirl/Analog-Audio-Synthesizer-555/README.md

 I wanted to understand how musical sound is actually generated electrically, not just repeat theory.

-So instead of using pre-built modules or digital synthesis, I built a simple analog signal chain from scratch:
+So instead of using pre-built modules or digital synthesis, I built an analog signal chain from scratch:

 generate a waveform → shape it → modulate it → listen to it